 History, tourist information, and nearby accommodation

-The majoriy of cottages are 18th century, and the area around the green has been designated a conservation area, with 18 listed buildings.
-The village is remarkably unaffected by the passages of time, due no doubt to the management of the Trust in maintaining the heritage of the village and the surrounding woodland area.
+The majority of cottages are 18th century, and the area around the green has been designated a conservation area, with 18 listed buildings.
+The village is remarkably unaffected by the passages of time, due, no doubt, to the management of the Trust in maintaining the heritage of the village and the surrounding woodland area.

 Address: nr High Wycombe, Bradenham, Buckinghamshire, England

 Photo Credit: Sandy Gemmill, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.